 Many different extensions of the FLC have been successfully applied in physiological motion compensation.
 The WFLC is one of these.
 As the FLC only deals with periodic signals of known frequency, the purpose of the WFLC is to estimate periodic signals of unknown frequency and amplitude.
 Another advantage of the WFLC over the FLC is that it can adapt to time-varying reference signal frequencies using a modification of the least mean square (LMS) algorithm [8].

-The WFLC algorithm forms a dynamic truncated Fourier series model of the prediction of SPM yk+1, shown in (1).
+The WFLC algorithm forms a dynamic truncated fourier series model of the prediction of SPM yk+1, shown in (1).